-Single, older women who rent on low income and with no support, live in constant fear of eviction and often have to rely on charities for food so they can pay their rent.
-Western Sydney University’s Dr Emma Power has gathered first-hand accounts from these women and is using their stories to lobby for change in tenancy laws.
+Single, older women who rent and have had low incomes throughout their lives often live in fear of eviction — and sometimes have to rely on charity for food.
+Western Sydney University’s Associate Professor Emma Power has gathered first-hand accounts from these women to lobby for changes.

-One of the most striking accounts Power heard was that of a Sydney-based tenant in her late 60s.
-Afraid of eviction, the tenant hesitantly asked her landlord to repair a leaking roof.
-By the time he acted, after two years of requests, her rental accommodation was mouldy and 40%, including the bedroom, was uninhabitable.
-After fixing the property, the landlord increased the rent by 20%, which forced the tenant to move.
+One of the most striking accounts she has heard was that of a Sydney-based tenant in her late 60s.
+The tenant had asked her landlord to repair a leaking roof.
+By the time he acted, after two years of requests, her rental accommodation was mouldy and 40% was uninhabitable.
+The landlord then increased the rent by 20%, which forced the tenant to move.

-While recent amendments to the NSW Residential Tenancies Act 2010 now mandate minimum standards to be maintained throughout a tenancy, it is still very difficult for poorer, older tenants to negotiate with or challenge landlords to repair things because they fear rental increases or retaliatory eviction.
+While recent amendments to the NSW Residential Tenancies Act 2010 now mandate minimum standards to be maintained throughout a tenancy, it is still very difficult for less wealthy, older tenants to negotiate for repairs because they fear rental increases or retaliatory eviction.

 Need to know